sergio11/streamlit_llm_langchain_applications/README.md

 - **🔗 LangChain Orchestration:** Seamlessly managing multi-agent workflows with the **LangChain** framework, facilitating smooth and coordinated interactions between different components of our applications.
 - **💻 Interactive UIs with Streamlit:** Offering user-friendly and dynamic interfaces for real-time interaction and feedback, making AI accessible and practical for users of all levels.

-## Evaluation with creai:
+## Evaluation with CrewAI:

-In addition to showcasing the capabilities of these applications, we also employ **creai** to rigorously evaluate the performance and capacity of our agents.
+In addition to showcasing the capabilities of these applications, we also employ **CrewAI** to rigorously evaluate the performance and capacity of our agents.
 This ensures that each agent not only performs its designated tasks efficiently but also meets high standards of accuracy and reliability.

 **creai** allows us to: